What Is Market Cap?

 Companies which have a small free float market capitalisation in comparison to their market capitalisation, are likely to have a more volatile share price.
 This is because there is a smaller supply of shares in the market to accommodate any significant changes in demand.

-Many of the world's most popular indices use market capitalisation to determine which stocks should be included in the index – and in what proportion.
+Many of the world's most popular indices use market cap to determine which stocks should be included in the index – and in what proportion.

 For example, Britain's FTSE100 is comprised of the 100 largest companies listed on the London Stock Exchange, as determined by market capitalisation.
 To qualify for inclusion, the companies should also have a minimum 25% of shares in free float.

-The growth of passive investing and tracker funds means that a growing proportion of investor money blindly (or passively) follows indices.
-A FTSE100 tracker fund and many ETFs (Exchange-Traded Funds), for example, have to invest their money to hold all of the shares in the FTSE100 index.
+The growth of passive investing and tracker funds means that a growing proportion of investor money passively follows indices.
+A FTSE100 tracker fund and many ETFs (Exchange-Traded Funds), for example, will hold all of the shares in the FTSE100 index.

 This means that if share price changes lead to Company X being ejected from the index and replaced by Company Y, FTSE100 trackers have to sell X and buy Y. This, in turn, means that it is very likely that the share price of Company X will fall and the share price of Y will rise when FTSE announces these changes to its index.